Kust-lp/CoDeGSE/README.md

 # Community Detection in Large-Scale Complex Networks via Structural Entropy Game (CoDeSEG)
-Notably, if some folders cannot be opened, please download the entire repository.
 ## Quick start
 We have published CoDeSEG on PyPI.
 Below are the installation and usage examples:
 ```bash